 Luxury: As far as we see it, there’s only one option for the best hotel in town: Sense Hotel.With beautiful views over Alexander Nevsky, Sofia’s most iconic landmark, the hotel couldn’t be in a better location.
 Check rates, reviews, photos, and availability here.

 We want you to have the best trip to Bulgaria possible.
 To help you, we’ve created a number of resources that will be helpful.
-If this will be your first time in Bulgaria, check out our Bulgaria trip planning guide.
+If this will be your first time in Bulgaria, check out our Bulgaria trip planning guide and our favorite places to visit in Bulgaria.

 Next, check out our gigantic list of 101 things to do in Sofia.
 We also have a guide to all our favorite Bulgarian monasteries and what we recommend you buy for your Bulgaria souvenirs.
 We also have articles for popular day trips from Sofia like Plovdiv and Buzludzha.